vaginessa/Pre-Built-Binary-AAPT-For-Windows-Linux-And-MacOS/README.md

    --shared-lib
        Make a shared library resource package that can be loaded by an application at runtime to access the libraries resources.
 Implies --non-constant-id.
+   --app-as-shared-lib
+       Make an app resource package that also can be loaded as shared library at runtime.
+       Implies --non-constant-id.
    --error-on-failed-insert
        Forces aapt to return an error if it fails to insert values into the manifest with --debug-mode, --min-sdk-version, --target-sdk-version --version-code